+The District is cognizant of expense areas which will impact future budgets such as: adherence to the property tax cap, salary and benefit costs (specifically health insurance), teacher contract negotiations (in 2023) and the principal and interest payments for long term bonds.
 The Board has initiated a strategic planning process to reinvest in educational programs and district infrastructure.
-The Board has met with our State Legislators to address inequities in State Aid funding models and to legislatively allow for the creation of a health care reserve.
 These proactive efforts will assist the district in efforts to comply with the property tax calculation which requires school districts use an allowable growth levy factor of 2% or CPI, whichever is less.